Victron MPPT review; is the name really that good?

 I solved this by mounting it inside an electrical enclosure, which was a bit of a pain due to space requirements and it ended up costing more, but my fault for not looking into it a bit closer.

-Overall, I’ve been really pleased with this unit.
-We sold the camper trailer about a year ago, but it was flawless the whole time we had it, and I know that anything made by Victron is quality gear.
+We sold the camper trailer about a year ago, but it was flawless the whole time we had it, and I know that anything made by Victron is seriously good quality gear.
 If you want a solid MPPT controller, Victron is a fantastic option.
+If you want to read more 12V posts, check out our Electrical page.